-2.4.9.2 UPLOAD CAL TARGET TABLE
+2.4.1.8.2 UPLOAD CAL TARGET TABLE

 This control allows a new output level calibration table, called a CALTGTTABLE in the GPIB command set, to be chosen and uploaded into the MBTS.
-The calibration file created in the Absolute Output Power Calibration Mode, Raw Levels.txt, is properly formatted for this process.
-(File format requirements are listed in the CALTGTTABLE command description within the Monopulse Beacon Test Set IEEE-488 Command Set, FSE document number 100681.)
+File format requirements are listed in the CALTGTTABLE command description within the Monopulse Beacon Test Set IEEE-488 Command Set, FSE document number 101609.

-2.4.9.3 UPLOAD ANT BEAMSHAPE
+2.4.1.8.3 UPLOAD ANT BEAMSHAPE

 This control uploads a new Beamshape file into the MBTS.
 The Beamshape file defines the Sum Channel response characteristics of the User Defined antenna pattern over 256 adjacent IACP azimuth locations.
-The file must be formatted as described in the BEAMSHAPE command description of the Monopulse Beacon Test Set IEEE-488 Command Set, FSE document number 100681.
+The file must be formatted as described in the BEAMSHAPE command description of the Monopulse Beacon Test Set IEEE-488 Command Set, FSE document number 101609.